Astral-Cyrusa/TwilightImperium3-ShatteredAscension4.2-CompactRulebook/TwilightImperium3-ShatteredAscension4.2-CompactRulebook.md

 <a name="PickingUpCargo">
 ***Picking up cargo***
 </a>
-When a ship with the [capacity ability](#CapacityAbility) starts its movement, move through a System, or simply stays in the System just activated, it may pick up units from other friendly cargo sources in the System: other friendly ships with the [capacity ability](#CapacityAbility) and friendly planets.
+When a ship with the [capacity ability](#Capacity_unitAbility) starts its movement, move through a System, or simply stays in the System just activated, it may pick up units from other friendly cargo sources in the System: other friendly ships with the [capacity ability](#Capacity_unitAbility) and friendly planets.
 There are two main restrictions to this:

-* The ship must be able to carry the units picked up (the precise number and types of units a ship can carry is described by its [capacity ability](#CapacityAbility)
+* The ship must be able to carry the units picked up (the precise number and types of units a ship can carry is described by its [capacity ability](#Capacity_unitAbility)
 * No cargo may be picked up from activated Systems

 ***3) Space Cannons Fire***
 > New: precise timing about who must take the decision to shoot first: non-active players from Speaker following Rotation Cycler, then active player.
+> Formerly known as the "PDS Fire" step.

 During this step, units with the Space Cannon (*n*) ability that are in the just activated System may fire at a fleet in the just activated System.
 There are two possibilities: